mdraminski/CytoMeth/README.md

 - verbose - prints additional info and commands on the screen
 - threads - defines number of threads used by tools.
 Most of the tools does not gain any processing speed for more than 10-12  threads.
-- java_mem - amount of memory dedicated to Java tools.
-If you face Java 'out of memory' error please increase the parameter.
+- memory - amount of memory dedicated to Java and other tools.
+If you see Java 'out of memory' error or any sudden stop of the program please increase the parameter.
+The minimum amount that is recommended for human genome analysis is 6GB.
+Plese use one of the following sufixes: 'M', 'G', 'T' (case sensitive: mega, giga, tera).
 - overwrite_results - if TRUE then all result files from the sample processed again will be overwritten.
 If FALSE CytoMeth will skip phases that related phase result file exists in apriopriate results_path.
 - clean_tmp_files - if TRUE all useless temporary files will be removed after the processing of the sample.
 - plot_format - set up plot format of report files.
 Available formats: 'pdf','png', 'eps', 'tiff', 'jpg'.